 The Ultimate Street Food Crawl

-• Shawarma: The debate over Beirut’s best shawarma is fierce.
-Restaurant Joseph in Sin el Fil is often lauded, having once been voted number one in the world, though some locals now consider it overrated.
-Barbar, a 24/7 institution with multiple branches, is an iconic and reliable choice for classic kafta or shawarma sandwiches.
-For something different, Mano in Bourj Hammoud is famous for its spicy soujouk (Armenian sausage) shawarma.
+Shawarma: The debate over the best shawarma is fierce.
+Restaurant Joseph in Sin el Fil is often lauded, having once been voted number one in the world.
+Barbar, a 24/7 institution, is an iconic choice for classic kafta or shawarma sandwiches, making it one of the most delicious Beirut attractions.

-• Falafel: The quintessential Lebanese falafel is a crispy, golden ball made from ground chickpeas (unlike the Egyptian version using fava beans).
+Falafel: The quintessential Lebanese falafel is a crispy, golden ball made from ground chickpeas.
 For the most authentic experience, Falafel Sahyoun is non-negotiable.
-This tiny, historic shop on Damascus Road has been serving perfect falafel sandwiches—rolled in fresh bread with tomatoes, parsley, pickled turnips, and creamy tarator sauce—since 1933.
+If you are on the hunt for the best falafel in Beirut, this tiny, historic shop on Damascus Road is your destination.

-• Man’ouche: The undisputed king of Lebanese breakfast, man’ouche is a simple yet perfect flatbread baked in a furn (oven).
-The two classic toppings are za’atar (a savory mix of thyme, sesame seeds, and sumac in olive oil) and jibneh (cheese).
-Iconic spots to grab one fresh from the oven include the ever-busy Barbar and Furn Abed Al Aziz at a bustling crossroads in Hamra.
+Man’ouche: The undisputed king of Lebanese breakfast, man’ouche is a simple yet perfect flatbread.
+Iconic spots to grab one fresh from the oven include the ever-busy Barbar and Furn Abed Al Aziz in Hamra.

 beirut attractions a complete guide to lebanons capital 8